TheAlphaGhast/FogRemover/README.md

 # Fog Remover

-A simple mod to remove fog.
+A simple mod to remove fog